Non-symmetric L\'evy-type operators: Acknowledgements

 \section{Acknowledgements}

 The authors thank Krzysztof Bogdan and Alexei Kulik for helpful discussions and remarks.
+We also thank the referee for a careful reading and comments that helped to improve the presentation of the paper's content.
 The research was partially supported through the DFG-NCN Beethoven Classic 3 programme, contract no. 2018/31/G/ST1/02252 (National Science Center, Poland) and SCHI-419/11–1 (DFG, Germany).